Aria427/FYP/README.md

 'Further Research': includes any notes taken from books, articles, online videos, etc...

+'Output Data': includes the resultant data from compressing the genomes.

-'Output Test Files': includes the resultant files from function implementations.
+'Output Test Files': includes the resultant files from test function implementations.

 'Paper Summaries': includes summaries of the read papers.